 Incubation Committee

-Developer outreach assisting geospatial projects in their open source journey – talk to us to quickly list your project on the osgeo website or apply to join the OSGeo family.
+Developer outreach assisting geospatial projects in their open source journey – talk to us to quickly add your project to the osgeo website or apply to join the OSGeo family.

 The Open Source Geospatial Foundation is built on a solid foundation of open source, and that foundation starts here with the incubation committee.
-The incubation committee is responsible for listing projects on our website, welcoming projects to our foundation, and mentoring projects taking part in our incubation program.
+The incubation committee is responsible for listing projects on our website, welcoming projects to our foundation “community project initiative”, and “incubation process” mentoring teams for full recognition as an OSGeo committee.

 • All projects listed on our website are geospatial and open source, and accept contributions.